nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

 the fields taken to be representative of a student class instead.
     * **What it does:** Refactor the person class from [AB3](https://nus-cs2103-ay2021s2.github.io/tp/) to the student class and enhance the fields taken to be representative of a student class instead.
-    * **Rationale:** From the base project, we were given the person class to work with.
+    * **Justification:** From the base project, we were given the person class to work with.
 However, as the as our project was to be used for students, we will need to refactor all our existing code to better represent the application that we are working towards.
 To achieve that, I volunteered to work on this task as it serves as a good learning opportunity for me.